Lesterpaintstheworld/terminal-velocity/evaluation_process.md

 # Objective
 To initiate the evaluation process for the "Terminal Velocity - Novel Mission," I will proceed with the following steps:
+1. **Conduct a Comprehensive Review**: I will start by reviewing the current content of the project files, focusing on the specifications and style guide to establish baseline quality metrics.
+This will involve identifying key claims and elements that need verification.
+2. **Document Initial Findings**: I will create an initial evaluation report that outlines the findings from the review, highlighting areas of concern, unsupported claims, and suggestions for improvement.
+3. **Signal Quality Issues**: I will annotate the relevant sections of the project files to indicate quality issues and areas that require further verification or enhancement, ensuring that these annotations are clear and actionable.

 1. **Conduct Initial Content Verification**: I will review the existing narrative to ensure that the technical aspects related to AI and economic systems are accurate and align with real-world research.
 2. **Document Findings**: I will create a record of any discrepancies or unsupported claims identified during the initial verification.
 This documentation will serve as the foundation for further evaluations and feedback.